-A report from the World Health Organization states that North American children “may receive more noise at school than workers from an eight-hour work day at a factory.”
+A report from the World Health Organization states that North American children “may receive more noise at school than workers from an eight-hour work day at a factory.

 Young children: One of the most common ways young children are exposed to excessive noise is via noisy toys.
-Many toys are designed to be played at a distance from the body, but a young child will bring the toy close to his/her face and ears.
-By bringing the toy closer to his/her ears, the resulting sound is louder and therefore more damaging.
+Many toys are designed to be played at a distance from the body, but a young child will bring the toy close to their face and ears.
+By bringing the toy closer to their ears, the resulting sound is louder and therefore more damaging.
 Some toys can reach 100dB (as loud as a snowmobile) or more if placed close to the ear.

-Potential sources of loud noise include playing a musical instrument, attending concerts, and using personal headphones to listen to music or games, as well as lawn mowing, hunting or target shooting.
+Potential sources of loud noise include playing a musical instrument, attending concerts, and using personal headphones to listen to music or games, as well as lawn mowing, hunting, or target shooting.
 Teenagers should be advised to limit the duration and intensity of sound exposure or noisy activities, such as concert-going or playing in a band, and to use hearing protection whenever engaged in these activities.